 Clinical Services and Advocacy Teams provide relevant, customized training to community partners including Department of Child Safety, law enforcement, foster care services and providers, and other community partners upon request.

 The Children’s Justice Coordinator works with Maricopa County Attorney’s Office to provide Mandated Reporter Training throughout the community to those mandated by law to report child abuse.
-This includes schools, church groups, law enforcement, case workers and case aids, and others upon request.
+This includes schools, faith based programs, law enforcement, case workers and case aids, and others upon request.